AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 1. In the theme editor, navigate to **Theme Options** ![theme-options](assets/theme-options.png) &gt; **Configure**.
 1. In **Adobe Fonts Configuration** field, select a kit, and click **Save**.

-   Now, you can see the fonts are added in the font-family property of the theme.
+   Now, you can see that the fonts are added in the font-family property of the theme.

 ### Listing and selecting fonts in theme editor {#listing-and-selecting-fonts-in-theme-editor}

 You can use the theme configuration service to add more fonts to the theme editor.
 Perform the following steps to add fonts:

-1. Log in to AEM Web Console with administrative privileges.
-URL for the AEM Web Console is `https://'[server]:[port]'/system/console/configMgr`.
+1. Log in to Experience Manager Web Console with administrative privileges.
+URL for the Experience Manager Web Console is `https://'[server]:[port]'/system/console/configMgr`.
 1. Open **Adaptive Form Theme Configuration Service**.

    ![theme-config](assets/theme-config.png)